Henri de Bornier: Biography

 Among the numerous other works of de Bornier should be mentioned: Dmitri (1876), libretto of an opera by Victorin de Joncières; and the dramas, Les Noces d'Attila (1880) and Mahomet (1888).
-The production of this last piece was forbidden in deference to the representations of the Turkish ambassador.
-In 1890, his play Mahomet on Islamic prophet Muhammad was completely banned by the orders of Ottoman Sultan Abdul Hamid II.
+The production of this last piece, on Islamic prophet Muhammad, was forbidden in 1890 in deference to the representations of the Turkish ambassador on behalf of Ottoman Sultan Abdul Hamid II.
 Henri de Bornier was critic of the Nouvelle Revue from 1879 to 1887.
 His Poésies complètes were published in 1894.
 He died in January 1901.